 - Serotonin-norepinephrine reuptake inhibitors (SNRIs): SNRIs* affect serotonin and norepinephrine in the brain to improve depressive symptoms.

 - Tricyclic antidepressants: These anti-depressants also block neurotransmitters in the brain.
-These medications are older, and physicians infrequently prescribe tricyclic antidepressants* due to side effects and the potential for overdose.5
+These medications are older, and physicians infrequently prescribe tricyclic antidepressants due to side effects and the potential for overdose.7

-- Monoamine oxidase inhibitors (MAOIs): MAOIs prevent dopamine, serotonin, and norepinephrine from leaving the brain, helping to decrease depressive symptoms.6
+- Monoamine oxidase inhibitors (MAOIs): MAOIs prevent dopamine, serotonin, and norepinephrine from leaving the brain, helping to decrease depressive symptoms.8

 Lifestyle changes can promote a healthier mental and emotional state.
-These changes will not replace traditional treatment methods but can be beneficial in helping you cope with symptoms outside of therapy.
+Using self-care strategies for depression will not replace traditional treatment methods, but they can be beneficial in helping you cope with symptoms outside of therapy.

-The following lifestyle changes can help you manage walking depression symptoms:
+The following tips can help you manage walking depression symptoms:

 - Improve your diet: Some studies suggest healthy foods and nutrition can positively impact depressive symptoms.
-Foods that help depression are high in omega-3, like salmon, tuna fish, or walnuts, and vitamin D, and can support a more positive mood.7
+Foods that can help with depression are high in omega-3, like salmon, tuna fish, or walnuts, and vitamin D, and can support a more positive mood.9

 - Seek support from friends and family: Allow others to be there for you and remind yourself that you aren’t alone.
 Being vulnerable allows others to be open with you and share similar experiences.